Perfect Cinnamon Rolls

-Perfect is a bold thing to say isn’t it?
-That is why I also added….according to Picky Palate, lol!
-I think everyone has their own idea of what makes a perfect cinnamon roll.
+I think everyone has their own idea of what makes perfect cinnamon rolls.
 For me….I like the rolls soft with LOTS of buttery cinnamon and sugar swirled throughout.
 There’s nothing worse than anticipating that first bite of a cinnamon roll and it’s dry and bread-like with minimal cinnamon goodness right?

 So, there you have it, I call these my perfect rolls because my dough is amazingly soft with gobs and gobs of butter/cinnamon/sugar swirled and as you can see I kinda like a touch of cream cheese frosting on top.
 If this sounds like the kind of cinnamon roll you like as well……you might want to make these 🙂

-Here is most of the ingredients for your line-up!
+Here is most of the ingredients for your cinnamon roll recipe!
 Simple pantry items.

 My favorite part.
 After it’s doubled, give it a good punch.

-Transfer your dough to the floured counter top and dust with flour as well as your hands.
+Transfer your dough to a floured counter top and dust with flour as well as your hands.

 Break out your favorite rolling pin and get rolling.
 Don’t forget to dust it with flour too.